centreon/centreon-engine/doc/user/configuration/advanced/predictive_dependency_checks.rst

 ============

 Host and service :ref:`dependencies <host_and_service_dependencies>` can
-be defined to allow you greater control over when checks are executed and when notifications are sent out.
+be defined to allow you greater control over when checks are executed.
 As dependencies are used to control basic aspects of the monitoring process, it is crucial to ensure that status information used in the dependency logic is as up to date as possible.

-Centreon Engine allows you to enable predictive dependency checks for hosts and services to ensure that the dependency logic will have the most up-to-date status information when it comes to making decisions about whether to send out notifications or allow active checks of a host or service.
+Centreon Engine allows you to enable predictive dependency checks for hosts and services to ensure that the dependency logic will have the most up-to-date status information when it comes to making decisions about whether to allow active checks of a host or service.

 How Do Predictive Checks Work?
 ==============================